algolia/instantsearch/README.md

 > ⚡ Lightning-fast search for your apps

-This library is built and maintained by [Algolia][algolia-website].
+This library is built and maintained by the contributors and the peeps at [Algolia][algolia-website].

 The documentation available at <https://community.algolia.com/instantsearch.js/>.